 Avoid call to actions that sounds unclear, such as learn more, click here, or submit.
 It gives potential leads the misinterpretation that they need to do something first before they can get something.

-Some more appealing calls to action that you can use are get, enjoy, see, receive, and claim.
-These actions can potentially capture or re-engage your visitor’s interest so you can make it a popup feature for better visibility.
+You can use more appealing calls to action: get, enjoy, see, receive, and claim.
+These actions can potentially capture or re-engage your visitor’s interest, so you can make it a popup feature for better visibility.

 Action: Create a Thank You or Confirmation Page

 Your efforts shouldn’t end as soon as you made the conversion.
-What makes thank you or confirmation pages a critical step to do in your funneling process are:
+What makes thank you or confirmation pages a critical step to do in your funnelling process are:

 - They provide confirmation to customers that their information or inquiries have been received.